readthedocs/readthedocs.org/docs/tutorial/index.rst

 -----------------------------------

-Once your project is up and running, you will probably want to understand how readers are using your documentation: what pages are the most visited ones, what search terms are the most frequently used, and whether readers are finding what they look for are some common questions.
+Once your project is up and running, you will probably want to understand how readers are using your documentation, addressing some common questions like:

+- what pages are the most visited pages?
+- what search terms are the most frequently used?
+- are readers finding what they look for?

 Read the Docs offers you some analytics tools to find out the answers.

 Traffic Analytics